copernicus-mogley/zkav.club/README.md

 * [Join the club](#join-the-club)
 * [Donate](#support-zk-av-club)

 ### Zk Av Club Recording Station

-Open media, shared memory.

-An on-site, volunteer-run media lab where attendees can record conversations and insights in high-quality audio and video, building a diverse, lasting community archive.
-[Read more](/recording-station/).
+An on-site, volunteer-run media lab where attendees record ideas and stories in high-quality A/V—building a shared, open archive for the community.
+[Read the details](https://www.zkav.club/recording-station/).

 ### Foundry: Salon and Workshops